jes-moore/docx-weaver/README.md

 ```

 ## Documentation
-For further details, refer to the inline comments in the WordWeaver class definition.
+For further details, refer to the inline comments in the DocxWeaver class definition.
 Each method and its parameters are documented to explain their purpose and usage.

 ## Contributing
-Contributions to improve WordWeaver are welcome.
+Contributions to improve DocxWeaver are welcome.
 Please feel free to fork the repository, make your changes, and submit a pull request.

 ## Licensing

-WordWeaver is dual-licensed:
+DocxWeaver is dual-licensed:

-1. **Open Source License**: For open source projects and individual use, WordWeaver is available under the MIT License.
+1. **Open Source License**: For open source projects and individual use, DocxWeaver is available under the MIT License.
 Under this license, you are free to use, modify, and distribute the software as part of your open source projects with the requirement to include the original copyright and license notice in any copy of the software/source code.

-2. **Commercial License**: For commercial use, including incorporation of WordWeaver into proprietary software or as part of a commercial product or service, a commercial license is required.
-The commercial license grants you, the licensee, the rights to develop, market, and distribute your product or service using WordWeaver subject to the payment of a licensing fee and adherence to the terms specified in the commercial license agreement.
+2. **Commercial License**: For commercial use, including incorporation of DocxWeaver into proprietary software or as part of a commercial product or service, a commercial license is required.
+The commercial license grants you, the licensee, the rights to develop, market, and distribute your product or service using DocxWeaver subject to the payment of a licensing fee and adherence to the terms specified in the commercial license agreement.

 Please contact Jesse Moore for more details about obtaining a commercial license.